You can follow along and build the templates or purchase the full system ↗ to save time and support my work.

 Long-term goals need a framework that can change your identity and align, literally, the behavior with your goals.
 If you need time, you cut other activities and invest more time for the set goal.

 When you only set a goal, you do not consider other changes that the goal requires.
-People want to be famous, but very few are willing to put in the same effort, sacrifice the same things, and change who they are.
+For instance, a lot of people want fame, but very few are willing to put in the same effort, sacrifice the same things, and change their personalities.

 ## Goals System template: Vision